 $ h5edit –c ”CREATE /sta1/month12/temperature {{-40.0}};” greenland.h5

 This creates in dataset /sta1/month12, a new attribute temperature, which is of the datatype of H5T_NATIVE_FLOAT and dataspace of SCALAR (single data) with the value of -40.0, in the HDF5 data file greenland.h5.

 Note that if the above two commands are executed in sequence, they have the net effect of changing the value of the attribute temperature.
-(The CHANGE command is not supported but will be implemented in the future.)

 Commands Supported